KenjaminButton/aws-flirt-deck/NOTES.md

 1. Add a maximum input of text so it won'd toverload the database.

-2. Changt the page title (💕FlirtDeck) and the favicon to 💕?
+2. Change the page title (💕FlirtDeck) and the favicon to 💕?

 3. WHen the auth token expires, shouldn't the app automatically log out instead of giving us a 401 error (I think it is 401.. .not sure)?
 But I know I can't fetch questions anymore.